nerstak/M1-IOS-Project/README.md

 - see the list of attendees / speakers (with names, email adress, phone number, current corporation and role)

-- see the list of sponsors of the event (name, amount, status of the sponsoring)
+- see the list of sponsors of the event, sorted by given amount with different stages (silver, bronze, gold) depending on amount given)

 ## Installation